How Depression Symptoms In Women Are Different From Those In Men

 When to get help

-The benefits of forming strong support networks is a common theme in mental health circles.
+The benefits of forming strong support networks are a common theme in mental health circles.
 Trusted individuals in these networks may be able to notice potential signs of mental health issues and help start the conversation.

 While other people may notice when something’s off, they cannot read your mind or truly know your thought processes.
 If you feel like something is off, give yourself space and room to evaluate your situation.
 It’s okay to seek guidance and information even if you feel if it’s not that serious.